Genocide Convention: Parties

-As of June 2024, there are 153 state parties to the Genocide Convention—representing the vast majority of sovereign nations—with the most recent being Zambia in April 2022; one state, the Dominican Republic, has signed but not ratified the treaty.
+As of September 2026, there are 154 state parties to the Genocide Convention—representing the vast majority of sovereign nations—with the most recent being Djibouti in February 2026; one state, the Dominican Republic, has signed but not ratified the treaty.
 Forty-four states have neither signed nor ratified the convention.

 Despite its delegates playing a key role in drafting the convention, the United States did not become a party until 1988—a full forty years after it was opened for signature—and did so only with reservations precluding punishment of the country if it were ever accused of genocide.
 These were due to traditional American suspicion of any international authority that could override US law.
 U.S. ratification of the convention was owed in large part to campaigning by Senator William Proxmire, who addressed the Senate in support of the treaty every day it was in session between 1967 and 1986.